Lab 2 - C++, CMake & IDE

 make # build program

-./<binary_name> # run program
+./my_program # run program

-Optional: try to compile program manualy.
+Optional: Try to compile the program manually.

 g++ <source1 source2 source3 ...> -I <include_directory> -o <output_binary>